docker/docs/engine/swarm/admin_guide.md

 the swarm and that the swarm can still process requests.
 Scaling down to a single manager is an unsafe operation and is not recommended.
-If the last node leaves the swarm unexpectedly during the demote operation, the swarm will become unavailable until you reboot the node or restart with `--force-new-cluster`.
+If the last node leaves the swarm unexpectedly during the demote operation, the swarm becomes unavailable until you reboot the node or restart with `--force-new-cluster`.

 You manage swarm membership with the `docker swarm` and `docker node`